shubhamkumawat789/SpaceX_Falcon9_Landing_Success/README.md

 - Logistic Regression: 83.3%
 - KNN: 66.7%

 ### Step 6.
 Model Persistence
 The tuned XGBoost model and StandardScaler are saved using pickle:
 - best_model.pkl: Trained XGBoost mode
 - scaler.pkl: Fitted StandardScaler for future data preprocessing

-## 👨‍💻 Beginner-Friendly Notes
-This is a complete data pipeline project – from raw data to ML-ready dataset.

-Great example of real-world data engineering: APIs, web scraping, cleaning, SQL, visualization.

-The Class column is what we're trying to predict – everything else is a feature.

-SQL queries help us ask business questions before modeling.

 ## 🔧 Technologies & Libraries Used
 - Python